microsoft/vscode-docs/docs/java/java-spring-boot.md

 The [Spring Initializr](https://marketplace.visualstudio.com/items?itemName=vscjava.vscode-spring-initializr) extension allows you to edit dependencies after generating a new Spring Boot project.

-Navigate to your `pom.xml` file and right click to select `Edit starters`.
+Navigate to your `pom.xml` file and right-click to select `Edit starters`.
 The  **Command Palette** will show the dependencies you already have beginning with a `√` .
 You can search for other dependencies you want to add to your project.
 Or you can click on the existing dependencies to remove them.

 ![Spring Initializr-edit](images/java-spring-boot/spring-initializr-edit.gif)

 ## Develop the application

-The [Spring Boot Tools](https://marketplace.visualstudio.com/items?itemName=Pivotal.vscode-spring-boot) extension includes rich language support for working with Spring Boot `application.properties`, `application.yml` and `.java` files.
+The [Spring Boot Tools](https://marketplace.visualstudio.com/items?itemName=Pivotal.vscode-spring-boot) extension includes rich language support for working with Spring Boot `application.properties`, `application.yml`, and `.java` files.

-The extension supports quick navigate through source code, smart code completions, quick access to running apps, live application information and code templates.
+The extension supports quick navigate through source code, smart code completions, quick access to running apps, live application information, and code templates.
 Similar code completion and validation features are also available for `.properties` and `.yml` files.

 ![Spring code editing](images/java-spring-boot/spring-code-edit.gif)

 ## Run the application

-In addition to click `kb(workbench.action.debug.start)` to run your application, there's another convenient extension [Spring Boot Dashboard](https://marketplace.visualstudio.com/items?itemName=vscjava.vscode-spring-boot-dashboard) with which you can view and manage all available Spring Boot projects in your workspace as well as quickly start, stop or debug your project.
+In addition to click `kb(workbench.action.debug.start)` to run your application, there's another convenient extension [Spring Boot Dashboard](https://marketplace.visualstudio.com/items?itemName=vscjava.vscode-spring-boot-dashboard) with which you can view and manage all available Spring Boot projects in your workspace as well as quickly start, stop, or debug your project.

 ![Spring Dashboard](images/java-spring-boot/spring-dashboard.gif)

 ## Connect with data services

-[Azure Cosmos DB](https://docs.microsoft.com/azure/cosmos-db/introduction) is a globally-distributed database service that allows developers to work with data using a variety of standard APIs, such as SQL, MongoDB, Cassandra, Graph, and Table.
+[Azure Cosmos DB](https://docs.microsoft.com/azure/cosmos-db/introduction) is a globally distributed database service that allows developers to work with data using a variety of standard APIs, such as SQL, MongoDB, Cassandra, Graph, and Table.

 The [Spring Boot Starter](https://docs.microsoft.com/java/azure/spring-framework/configure-spring-boot-starter-java-app-with-cosmos-db) makes it easy to store data in and retrieve data from your Azure Cosmos DB with SQL API.